kantega/htmx-workshop/README.md

 **Instructions**

-Remove the `method` and `action` attribute from the form.
-Then using the `hx-post` attribute, make the "Add to cart" form, post to `/webshop/add-to-cart`.
+Find the "Add to cart" button on the Products page.
+The `<form>` currently posts to `/webshop/add-to-cart-full-reload` but we want to change that.
+Remove the `method` and `action` attributes from the form.
+Then, using the `hx-post` attribute, make the "Add to cart" form post to `/webshop/add-to-cart`,

+This endpoint returns a fragment of HTML containing only the form, plus the text "Added to cart".
 Use `hx-swap` to replace the entire form with the html returned by the endpoint.
 The default behavior for `hx-target` is to swap out the element that made the request, so that should suit us fine.

 **Test that it works**